guitabwebsite/guitabs.github.io/index.md

 JosephEligon2019@u.northwestern.edu
 JoshuaFields2019@u.northwestern.edu

-part of Machine Perception of Audio and Music at Northwestern University
+part of Machine Perception of Audio and Music with Professor Bryan Pardo at Northwestern University

 ## Synopsis of Work